-Deprecated usage: You can run the ckan command in the same directory as the CKAN config file when the config file is named ‘development.ini’.
+You can run the ckan command in the same directory as the CKAN config file when the config file is named ‘ckan.ini’.
 You will not be required to use –config or -c in this case.
-This usage is deprecated and will be phased out in a future CKAN release.
+For backwards compatibility, the config file can be also named ‘development.ini’, but this usage is deprecated and will be phased out in a future CKAN release.

 cd /usr/lib/ckan/default/src/ckan; ckan command

 user is the name of the CKAN command you’re running, and